Today, businesses demand reliable technology more than ever, and a dependable phone system is crucial for efficient, seamless communication.

-A hosted phone system is set up to be managed off-site by a third party, and that means any changes to numbers, addition of users, or unifying communications will need to be handled by your provider.
+A hosted phone system is set up to be managed off-site by a third party, meaning any changes to numbers, the addition of users, or unifying communications will need to be handled by your provider.
 This can potentially be a point of frustration when you want something done quickly.

-If you’re considering a hosted system, be sure to interview several companies before signing on the dotted line.
+If you’re considering a hosted system, interview several companies before signing on the dotted line.
 Ask your potential provider about their process for handling number changes, user additions, etc. How long does a change typically take?